Table of Contents

 Key Nginx monitoring metrics

 Nginx can power your online business to serve individual and enterprise customers.
 When there is a problem with the server software, the quality of your service gets degraded.
 This can lead to a negative ripple effect on your business.
-To prevent such an event, users will want to make sure that the software runs optimally using comprehensive monitoring metrics.
+To prevent such an event, users want to ensure the software runs optimally using comprehensive monitoring metrics.
 In this section, let’s learn key Nginx monitoring metrics.

 Requests per second

-A web server needs to handle requests from users, but if your server receives a lot of requests in a short time, your server's performance can deteriorate.
-Requests per second, or RPS, is a measure that tracks the request count within one to five minutes typically.
+A web server needs to handle user requests, but if your server receives many requests quickly, your server's performance can deteriorate.
+Requests per second, or RPS, typically tracks the request count within one to five minutes.
 This measurement purely counts the requests without considering the size of each.
 By monitoring RPS, you can understand the optimal level of request count that a server can process.

 Uptime

-When a server keeps getting stressed, it can eventually go down and cannot serve a single request.
-This is one of the most critical metrics since it can have a huge impact on serviceability.
+When a server gets stressed, it can eventually go down and cannot serve a single request.
+This is one of the most critical metrics since it can significantly impact serviceability.
 Uptime refers to how long a server is operating.
 100% uptime is where people want to be.
-Cloud service providers aim at providing 99.9% or higher uptime.
-If the uptime number goes below 99.9%, you will want to check that server.
+Cloud service providers aim to provide 99.9% or higher uptime.
+You will want to check that server if the uptime number goes below 99.9%.

 Error rates

-An error rate is a result of a calculation that factors in the percentage of requests that fail.
-Occasionally you may see a 502 bad gateway nginx error for example.
-Nginx bad gateways are common website errors but you can monitor them by using MetricFire.
-Monitoring error rates can allow operation teams to efficiently evaluate the performance of each server and prioritize optimization.
-You can consider setting up an alert that is triggered when an error rate goes above a certain percentage.
+An error rate is calculated by factoring in the percentage of requests that fail.
+Occasionally, you may see a 502 bad gateway Nginx error, for example.
+Nginx bad gateways are common website errors, but you can monitor them by using MetricFire.
+Monitoring error rates can allow operation teams to evaluate the performance of each server efficiently and prioritize optimization.
+You can consider setting up an alert triggered when an error rate exceeds a certain percentage.

 Concurrent request count

-A concurrent request count shows you how many requests are being handled at the same time at a particular time.
-These metrics also help people to understand the server load.
+A concurrent request count shows how many requests are being handled simultaneously.
+These metrics also help people understand the server load.
 Normally, when a server receives multiple requests at the same time, while some are being handled, the rest become on hold.
-This however can lead to a timeout for the waiting requests.
+This, however, can lead to a timeout for the waiting requests.
 When you have too many concurrent requests, it can cause broad failures.

 Hardware resource metrics

-In addition to the server metrics, you will need to monitor hardware resources such as memory usage, CPU capacity, storage space, and more.
-Server software runs on server hardware thus if the server suffers from a lack of memory space, for example, it cannot serve requests fast enough.
-To operate the server software, operation teams need to check if there is any spike in resource usage or any abnormal activities in this space.
+In addition to the server metrics, you must monitor hardware resources such as memory usage, CPU capacity, storage space, and more.
+Server software runs on server hardware; thus, if the server lacks memory space, for example, it cannot serve requests fast enough.
+To operate the server software, operation teams need to check for any spike in resource usage or abnormal activities in this space.

 How You Can Configure Nginx with Telegraf and Graphite

 You can monitor these metrics using Telegraf and Graphite.
-To enable this feature, you first need to install Telegraf and send metrics data to Graphite.
+To enable this feature, you must first install Telegraf and send metrics data to Graphite.
 Let’s find out how we can install Telegraf.

 Install Telegraf